zarasmagla/node-DeepResearch/README.md

-## DeepResearch
+# DeepResearch

 Keep searching and reading webpages until finding the answer (or exceeding the token budget).

-Query: `"who is the biggest? cohere, jina ai, voyage?"`
+Query: `"who is the biggest? cohere, jina ai, voyage?"` - 13 steps
 ![example-biggest](example-biggest.gif)